Seizures and Epilepsy

 - Focal (partial) seizures: Begin in one cerebral hemisphere.

-- Simple focal seizures: Awareness preserved; may include aura (for example deja vu, unusual smell, sudden pain), unilateral motor/sensory change, or autonomic symptoms.
+- Focal-onset aware seizures: Awareness preserved; may include aura (for example deja vu, unusual smell, sudden pain), unilateral motor/sensory change, or autonomic symptoms.

 - Generalized seizures: Bilateral hemispheric involvement.

-- Generalized subtypes: tonic, clonic, tonic-clonic, myoclonic, and atonic (high injury risk from sudden tone loss).
+- Generalized subtypes: absence, tonic, clonic, tonic-clonic, myoclonic, and atonic (high injury risk from sudden tone loss).

 - Unclassified seizures: Mixed-pattern or unclear etiology, including primary/idiopathic and secondary causes.